I’m Elna, and I started Twins Mommy as a passion project over eight months ago. I can’t believe it’s almost a year since I started this blog!

 I had to move my original blog I was sharing (Elna Cain) to a new Pinterest profile.

 I recently started guest posting.
 While guest posting does take a lot of time, I know in the long run it will help me reach more people.

 My goal is to guest post or be invited to do a podcast at least 2x/month.
 For me, podcasts are a much better time saver for me since it only takes under an hour to do a podcast and up to three or more hours to write a stellar guest post.

 I don’t have a requirement for guest posting, but they do have to be in my niche.
 Ideally, if they have more traffic than this blog, then I’m more likely going to pitch a guest post.

 I typically find guest posting opportunities by Googling my niche + “write for us.”
 I’ll also see where other mom bloggers are guest posting and pitch to those blogs as a way to save time.

-I’ve already lined up a guest post for January over at Happy Blogging Mom, and I have my podcast about email marketing in February!
+I’ve already lined up a guest post for January and I have my podcast about email marketing in February!
 So I’ll have to drum up two more guest spots to fit my goal.

 I have a new Facebook group for moms that want to be mompreneurs.
 One of my goals for this group is to drive traffic to this blog.

 I will do that by doing Facebook Live sessions and linking to a freebie to get on my list.
 I’ll also use our promo days (Tuesdays and Saturdays) to promote my content.

 I’ll also make sure to promote my blog posts on other FB groups and try to add my help to other people in those groups.
 I totally believe that to get noticed you have to be helpful.
 I’m all for giving as much help as I can to anyone who asks 🙂